mchineboy/olympic-propspot/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
-It's basically "break a leg, but don't break the law"!
+This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details.
+It's essentially saying "share and improve the code, but keep it open for everyone"!

 ---